-Figures 15-18 compare the male and female attainment rates of the appropriate Participating cohorts from 2012 to 2016.
+Figures 15-18 compare the male and female attainment rates of the appropriate Participating cohorts from 2013 to 2017.

-The attainment rates for both genders have increased overall from 2012 to 2016 across all three NCEA levels.
 Male and female attainment rates for UE shown in Figure 18 declined in 2014 from 2013 due to a policy change in UE requirements.
-The male and female attainment rates for 2016 have increased from their 2014 percentages.
+Both male and female attainment rates for 2017 have increased from their 2014 percentages.